Member Handbook

 • Cannot be provided on the same day as other services

-• Cannot be provided if you receive other services
+• Cannot be provided if you get other services

 • Can only be provided if you self-direct services, refer to the section Choosing How to Receive Your Services